The Pain Coach

 Over the years, I have worked in the NHS, sport, the corporate world and private sector.
 Each have brought valuable lessons, yet none as much as those learned by working with individual people.

-Over the past 10+ years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, the potential to improve their lives and to build wellness.
-The focus is always on what can be done and then how to move on using practical tools to achieve success.
+Over the past 15 years, I have been pioneering Pain Coaching as an approach that embraces people’s strengths, their potential to improve their lives and to build wellness.
+The focus is always on what can be done and then how to move forward using practical skills to achieve success.

 Helping society understand pain